 In the accord, the two sides agreed to forswear all acts of terrorism or any efforts to overthrow the government of the other.

-In his speech at the summit, Kim Jong Un talked about a new day but said that new day would come about "by thoroughly carrying out all preexisting North-South declarations and agreements."
-The one subject omitted from all preexisting declarations and agreements, as well as the new Panmunjom Declaration, is Kim Jong Un's war against his own people.
-North Korea has long been willing to talk about peace to its north, south, east, and west, but what it considers as matters inside its own house it always has--and continues to--view as off-limits not only for negotiation but even for mention.
+In his speech at the summit, Kim Jong Un talked about a new day but said that new day would come about “by thoroughly carrying out all preexisting North-South declarations and agreements.”
+The one subject omitted from all preexisting declarations and agreements, as well as the new Panmunjom Declaration, is Kim Jong Un’s war against his own people.
+North Korea has long been willing to talk about peace to its north, south, east, and west, but what it considers as matters inside its own house it always has–and continues to–view as off-limits not only for negotiation but even for mention.
 Christians around the world may think that it is a natural progression for North Korea to move from nuclear talks to human rights ones, but this is only because Christians around the world do not know North Korean very well.

 Such insights need not turn us into political commentators, but they should remind us how North Korean Christians have taught us to pray about North Korea, namely, that Kim Jong Un would meet the Lord Jesus and be transformed by him.
 This kind of talk is quickly dismissed by political commentators but should not be so quickly dismissed by Christians.
 Yes, God uses nations to discipline, reward, and punish other nations.
 But his actions and interests cannot be reduced to such matters.
 He is consistently portrayed in scripture as relentlessly focused on the heart of the leader.
 How can we students of scripture be so easily distracted from that in our prayers for the nations and their leaders, especially North Korea, the US, and South Korea?